GATE Application Date:28 Aug' 25 - 28 Sep' 25

-GATE Production and Industrial Engineering Syllabus 2026 - IIT Guwahati has released the GATE 2026 syllabus for PI on the official website.
-Candidates can check the GATE Production and Industrial Engineering syllabus 2026 to know the important topics for the preparation exam preparation.
-The GATE PI syllabus 2026 will comprise topics such as General Engineering, Manufacturing Processes I & II, Industrial Engineering, Quality and Reliability, Operations research and Operations management.
+GATE Production and Industrial Engineering Syllabus 2026 - IIT Guwahati has published the GATE 2026 PI syllabus on the official website.
+Candidates can go through the GATE 2026 Production and Industrial Engineering syllabus to know the topics that are important for exam preparation.
+The GATE PI syllabus 2026 includes General Engineering, Manufacturing Processes I & II, Industrial Engineering, Quality and Reliability, Operations Research and Operations Management.
+The link to download the GATE syllabus is given online.
+IIT Guwahati will conduct the GATE exam on February 7, 8, 14 and 15, 2026.
+The GATE 2026 exam will be held as a computer-based test.

 Candidates must check the GATE exam pattern and syllabus to plan their preparation.
-The link to download the GATE syllabus 2026 pdf will be updated here.

-IIT Guwahati will conduct the GATE exam in February 2026.
-The GATE 2026 exam will be held as a computer-based test.
 Read the complete article to learn more about the GATE Production and Industrial Engineering syllabus 2026 below.

 GATE 2026 Production and Industrial Engineering Syllabus

-Indian Institute of Technology, Guwahati has released the GATE PE Syllabus 2026 on the official website.
+Indian Institute of Technology, Guwahati, has released the GATE PE Syllabus 2026 on the official website.
 Candidates are encouraged to review the syllabus and commence their preparation accordingly.

 The syllabus of GATE Engineering Mathematics consists of topics such as linear algebra, calculus, differential equations, and more.
 Below is the detailed GATE PI syllabus for Engineering Mathematics.